 A Visual Experience

 We never buy clothing just because we like the look of them.
-The look is only the first attractor.
 We buy them because of the way they make us feel – as a human being.
 It is the experience that makes us connect to that clothing.

-A well-done fashion campaign gives a specific experience.
-It associates the fashion line with this experience, and attracts the people who are looking for that kind of experience.
+A fashion campaign creates a story, and experience, and attracts the people who are after this experience.